emu-russia/breaks/BreakingNESWiki_DeepL/APU/core.md

 ![lock_tran](/BreakingNESWiki/imgstore/apu/lock_tran.jpg)

-The `LOCK' control signal is used in a number of other circuits.
+The `LOCK` signal is used to temporarily suspend the tone generators so that their values can be fixed in the debug registers.

 ## I/O Ports